General Education Requirements

 |Select one course designated with Course Type: EX||0|

 Additional requirements, including major requirements, are referenced in the sponsoring school under the appropriate discipline.
 The major must be chosen by the end of the sophomore year.
-All majors require the completion of a minimum total of 128 credits, with at least fifty-eight credits from courses at the 200-level or higher.
+All majors require the completion of a minimum total of 120 credits, with at least fifty-four credits from courses at the 200-level or higher.
 In addition to completing all required course work for the degree, the cumulative grade point average must be at least 2.00 and the grade point average in the major must be at least 2.10 for courses completed at Monmouth.
-All students must complete the last thirty-two (32) credits at Monmouth; this requirement is called the “residency requirement.”
+All students must complete the last thirty (30) credits at Monmouth; this requirement is called the “residency requirement.”
 Residency requirements for transfer students are discussed further in the Admission section of this catalog under Transfer Applicants.

 - The Purpose of the General Education Requirements at Monmouth University

 - Natural Sciences (NS)

 - Historical Perspective (HS.SV)

 - Interdisciplinary Perspectives on the Human Experience (ISP)

 - Global Understanding (GU)